 Note that the findings on immune profile studies may be positive in various infectious conditions such as neurosyphilis, subacute sclerosing panencephalitis (SSPE), Lyme disease, stroke, and various forms of acute or chronic bacterial or viral meningoencephalitis.
 The CSF:serum IgG index or synthetic rate formulations may show positive results in neurosyphilis, Lyme disease, Guillain-Barré syndrome, some brain tumors, sarcoid, and a wide variety of bacterial or viral meningoencephalitides or other forms of CNS inflammation.

 Occasionally, brain biopsy is necessary to distinguish ADEM from other diagnostic possibilities.
-The diagnosis of ADEM is confirmed when typical perivenular demyelinating changes with axonal sparing are observed.[47, 85]
+The diagnosis of ADEM is confirmed when typical perivenular demyelinating changes with axonal sparing are observed.[19, 25]

-Acute disseminated encephalomyelitis (ADEM) is often treated with high-dose intravenous corticosteroids, to which it appears to be responsive.
-One common protocol is 20-30 mg/kg/d of methylprednisolone (maximum dose of 1 g/d) for 3-5 days.
+Acute disseminated encephalomyelitis (ADEM) is often treated with high-dose intravenous corticosteroids as first-line therapy.
+One common protocol is 20–30 mg/kg/d of methylprednisolone (maximum dose of 1 g/d) for 3–5 days.
 Improvement may be observed within hours but usually requires several days.
-An oral taper for 4-6 weeks or some other interval is sometimes appended.
+An oral taper for 4–6 weeks or some other interval is sometimes appended.

-Though there is conflicting data, at least two studies have presented data suggesting that steroid taper of 3 weeks or less may increase the risk of relapse in ADEM.[47, 63]
+Though there is conflicting data, at least two studies have presented data suggesting that steroid taper of 3 weeks or less may increase the risk of relapse in ADEM.[19, 24]

-The chief alternative therapy is intravenous immune globulin (IVIG).[18, 86] It is administered as 2 g/kg intravenously as a single dose or over the course of 3-5 days.
-IVIG may be preferable in instances where meningo-encephalitis cannot be excluded based upon the hypothesis that corticosteroids might worsen the course of infection.[18]
+The chief alternative therapy is intravenous immune globulin (IVIG).[64, 65] It is administered as 2 g/kg intravenously over the course of 3–5 days.
+IVIG may be preferable in instances where meningo-encephalitis cannot be excluded based upon the hypothesis that corticosteroids might worsen the course of infection.[64]

 Available published information concerning efficacy is inadequate to accurately assess much concerning the impact of either form of therapy, although it appears likely that both forms of therapy increase the pace of initial recovery.
 Whether these forms of therapy influence times to final outcome or extent of final recovery is not known.

-Severe ADEM has also been treated, apparently successfully, with such alternative approaches as (1) combination of intravenous corticosteroids and IVIG, (2) cyclosporin, (3) cyclophosphamide, or (4) plasma exchange/plasmapheresis.[19, 20, 87] Greater understanding of trimolecular complex regulation, adhesion molecules, and inflammatory cytokines may permit development of more specific and effective ADEM therapies.
-The polymorphism of the human major histocompatibility complex and apparent heterogeneity of T cell response to autoantigens render this a daunting project, although anti-cytokines represent an intriguing avenue of therapeutic research.[21]
+Severe and/or steroid-refractory ADEM often requires the use of second-line treatments such as cyclophosphamide or rituximab.[66, 67, 68] Greater understanding of trimolecular complex regulation, adhesion molecules, and inflammatory cytokines may permit development of more specific and effective ADEM therapies.
+The polymorphism of the human major histocompatibility complex and apparent heterogeneity of T-cell response to autoantigens render this a daunting project, although anti-cytokines represent an intriguing avenue of therapeutic research.[69]

-Surgical treatment for severely elevated intracranial pressure has been undertaken for cases of AHLE, hemorrhagic brain purpura, and non-Reye syndrome, examples of what have been termed obscure encephalopathies of infancy.
-Some of these cases were likely examples of hyperacute ADEM.
+Surgical treatment for severely elevated intracranial pressure has been undertaken for cases of acute hemorrhagic leukoencephalopathy (AHLE), hemorrhagic brain purpura, and non-Reye syndrome, examples of what have been termed obscure encephalopathies of infancy.
+Some of these cases were likely examples of hyperacute acute disseminated encephalomyelitis (ADEM).
 Surgical interventions have ranged from placement of pressure bolts to decompression of the intracranial fossae by unroofing of the cranium.
 Outcome of such interventions was mixed.

-Consultations with infectious disease specialists are occasionally warranted to consider alternative diagnoses.
+Consultations with infectious disease specialists are occasionally warranted to consider alternative diagnoses at the time of initial presentation of acute disseminated encephalomyelitis (ADEM).
 Pediatric intensivists generally become involved in severe cases for management of airway, breathing, and circulation.
+Ophthalmology consultation is often requested due to the potential for optic nerve involvement, particularly in MOG IgG-positive cases.

 Clinical Context: